Grace Chan: Acting career

 After being crowned Miss Hong Kong, Chan signed a manager contract with TVB.
 She made her acting debut in the 2014 drama Overachievers.
 Chan took on her first female leading role in the 2015 dramas Raising the Bar and Captain of Destiny.
 She won the Best New TVB Artiste award at the 2015 StarHub TVB Awards as well as the Most Improved Female Artiste award at the 2015 TVB Anniversary Awards.

 Chan had not filmed any television dramas after guest starring in the drama Justice Bao: The First Year.

 Personal life

 On 26 July 2018, Chan announced via Instagram that she was engaged to her boyfriend of three years, Hong Kong actor, Kevin Cheng.
 On 12 August 2018, they got married in Bali, Indonesia.
 In February 2019, Chan announced on Instagram that she gave birth to their first son.
 She gave birth to their second son in July 2020.
 In November 2022, she announced that she is pregnant with her third baby on her personal Instagram account.
+In January 2023, it was announced that she has given birth to their third son.